apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 information about a particular application that was running on an YARN cluster.

-It is essentially a JSON-serialized form of the YARN `ApplicationReport` structure.
+It is essentially a XML/JSON-serialized form of the YARN `ApplicationReport` structure.

 ### URI: